Meet your Hosts

 We are Mary Ellen & Ron and will be available should you need us during your stay.
 We live at our Shop/Studio which is situated diagonally up the hill and across the street from Seanook and next door to Paradise Cottage.
 We will greet you on arrival, give you the tour, and try to answer any questions you may have about the house and the area.
 You will have our phone numbers, should you need anything while you are here.
 In summer we may use the float occasionally.
 Other than that, we will leave you to enjoy on your own, except that Ron will be down on the dock in the evening to take photos of the sunsets, his special passion.

-Ron grew up in a family of constant do-it-yourself construction projects.
+Ron was raised in a family of constant do-it-yourself construction projects.
 Every time they went to visit someone, there would be a house to build or a stone wall to complete.
 Also as an advertising model-maker, he worked in multiple mediums.

 Mary Ellen moved her sewing business to Boothbay initially, and Ron continued to do outside carpentry for several years.
 By the summer of 2000, they were creating a scale model of their future shop/studio building on the dining room table at Paradise Cottage.
 Now they are happy doing most of the work around the property themselves out of their shop.
 A neighbor says of the two of them, “To you the whole world is just malleable!” since between them they can usually figure out how to accomplish about anything creative.